tjdahlke/AliceVision/INSTALL.md

 make -j10
 ```

-### Setup the required external library.
+### Setup the required external libraries:

 * `sudo apt-get install libpng-dev libjpeg-dev libtiff-dev libxxf86vm1 libxxf86vm-dev libxi-dev libxrandr-dev`

+You may also need to install these dependencies if they aren't present on your system:
+* `sudo apt-get install libblas-dev liblapack-dev openexr libboost-all-dev gfortran cmake autoconf nasm`

-* If you want see the view graph svg logs
+* If you want to see the view graph svg logs
   `sudo apt-get install graphviz`

 ### Clone and configure the project: